DevAsgari/ai-semantic-search-tool/README.md

 python src/main.py
 ```

-Type a query, and the app will return the passages it finds most semantically relevant.
+Type a query to get semantically relevant passages with an automatic AI-generated summary.

 ---

 ## 🧠 How the AI Works

-This app uses modern NLP and vector search to retrieve passages based on meaning rather than exact words.
+This tool uses modern NLP and vector search to retrieve passages based on meaning rather than exact words.
 Here's how it works under the hood:

 ### 1. Embeddings (Sentence-BERT)
 - Both the text passages and user queries are encoded into vectors using Sentence-BERT.